Hutchison sees little room for concession on Orange Austria deal

 The Commission’s decision is being closely watched by operators and investment bankers in other European countries, who will take it as a signal for other markets.

-Hutchison argues that the proposed merger would effectively increase consumer choice by creating a stronger competitor to Telekom Austria (TELA.VI), which has the biggest market share, and second-placed T-Mobile, a unit of Deutsche Telekom (DTEGn.DE).
+Hutchison argues that the proposed merger would effectively increase consumer choice by creating a stronger competitor to Telekom Austria, which has the biggest market share, and second-placed T-Mobile, a unit of Deutsche Telekom .

 Trionow pledged that Hutchison would build a next-generation, LTE network within two years of the Orange deal coming into effect.
 LTE is capable of speeds of about 10 times those of current, 3G networks.